korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ### User Agents

-!!! abstract inline end "Example"

-	 Permiso identified a threat actor using [S3 Browser](https://s3browser.com/) and identifying as the user agent `S3 Browser 9.5.5 <https://s3browser.com>`.
-While this tool and user agent can be used legitimately, in this case it was never used by employees in the target environment, and was therefore unique to this actor's activity in that specific context.[^5]

 ####:octicons-arrow-right-24: User agents identifying it

 Various components of malicious activity involve clients identifying as certain [user agents](/artifacts/user-agent).
 In some cases, client behavior can be pivoted upon between different IP addresses based on shared user agents.
 However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless it's unique.

 Given the IP address of a device infected with malware, or a machine running an attacker-side tool (such as a toolkit, crawler or scanner), analysts can review network activity logs to determine which user agents identify the IP address.

+!!! abstract "Example"

+	 Permiso identified a threat actor using [S3 Browser](https://s3browser.com/) and identifying as the user agent `S3 Browser 9.5.5 <https://s3browser.com>`.
+While this tool and user agent can be used legitimately, in this case it was never used by employees in the target environment, and was therefore unique to this actor's activity in that specific context.[^5]

 ---